Josephfxw/virus_python/README.md

 # virus_python
 ![alt tag](/virus.gif)
 This program can wreak havoc and steal information.
+I only provide the main source code for how the stealing works, not the entire code for the standalone version of this program.
+Since it is dangeous for posting it online.

 How to use it?